1Seven3Seven/HideAndSeek/idea.md

 If multiple clients are connected, then each entry is seperated by a colon:
 `id;xxx,yyy;xxx,yyy:id;xxx,yyy;xxx,yyy|`.

-A client should consider the target position of every entry, bar itself, to be the actual position of that player.
+The first entry for a particular client is the corresponding enemy position, the second entry is the target position.
+The target position should be considered the player position for every client bar itself.

 ### Termination